MORE THAN A NURSE

-Within a week of the city shutdown in March, the entire nursing staff from University Health System Mobile and Community Health was pulled to the front lines to administer COVID-19 nasal swabs to both the community and to Health System employees.
+Within a week of the city shutdown in March, the entire nursing staff from University Health Mobile and Community Health was pulled to the front lines to administer COVID-19 nasal swabs to both the community and to University Health employees.

 They swiftly set up a testing site at the Freeman Coliseum, where car after car after car of healthcare workers and the city’s first responders drove through for a nasal swab.
 These tests took priority in the lab to get results sooner—after all, keeping employees healthy is the first step to keeping the community safe.